Nepiki/Guides/Shadowrun-(Mega-Drive).md

 - Story Achievements (these cannot be missed.)
 - Side Quests (There are 2 side quests in the game.
 They can be attempted at any time in the game.)
-- Shadowruns (One achievement for each of the shadowrun types.)
+- Shadowruns related
-- Matrix (Log into different systems, obtain data and crash CPU.)
+- Matrix related
-- Other collectibles (Like collect all contacts, buy specific items, etc.)
+- Other miscellaneous types (Like collect all contacts, buy specific items, etc.)

 ### General Roadmap / Walkthrough